gmrdev/conbrodie/README.md

 ### Hi there 👋

 I'm Connor!
-I'm a former UI desinger and development freelancer in Brisbane, Australia.
-I'm also a final year computer science student at QUT.
+I'm a final year computer science student at QUT.

 ### Reach out 📮